dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 The traditional career path of building deep expertise in a narrow domain served engineers well for decades.
 That career path is still valid in some cases, but it's becoming a higher-risk strategy.
 The engineers who will thrive in the AI era are those who:

 * Embrace continuous learning as a core part of their identity
-* Build breadth while maintaining rigour in their thinking
+* Build breadth of knowledge while maintaining rigour in their thinking
 * Stay grounded in fundamental principles while adapting to new domains
-* Use AI as a collaborative tool that amplifies their architectural judgement, not as a replacement for understanding
+* Use AI as a collaborative tool that amplifies their judgement, not as a replacement for understanding

 The future belongs not to those who know the most about one thing, but to those who understand how everything fits together and can orchestrate AI agents to build complete, coherent solutions.